openstack/puppet-ceph/README.md

   bundle exec rake spec:system

-The MACHINES environment variable contains the list of virtual machines that are created for integration tests to use.
+The MACHINES environment variable contains the list of virtual machines that are used for integration tests.
+This needs to match with the RS_SET above.
+I.e. for a two-* RS_SET use 2 machines.
 The default is

 * MACHINES='first second' \
   bundle exec rake spec:system